MP 2 Image Manipulation II

 nothing less.
 Output includes files such as

-s. - Your code must compile on the EWS machines using clang++.
+Images. - Your code must compile on the EWS machines using clang++.
 Being able to compile on a different machine is not sufficient.

 - Your code must be submitted correctly by the due date and time.
 Late work is not accepted.